hashicorp/terraform-provider-tfe/website/docs/cdktf/python/r/workspace.html.markdown

 * `id` - The workspace ID.
 * `resource_count` - The number of resources managed by the workspace.
-* `html_url` - The URL to the browsable HTML overview of the workspace
+* `html_url` - The URL to the browsable HTML overview of the workspace.
+* `setting_overwrites` - Can be used to check whether a setting is currently inheriting its value from another resource.
+  - `execution_mode` - Set to `true` if the execution mode of the workspace is being determined by the setting on the workspace itself.
+It will be `false` if the execution mode is inherited from another resource (e.g. the organization's default execution mode)
+  - `agent_pool` - Set to `true` if the agent pool of the workspace is being determined by the setting on the workspace itself.
+It will be `false` if the agent pool is inherited from another resource (e.g. the organization's default agent pool)

 ## Import